nas-2557/Tomato-Ripeness-Detection/readme.md

 \- N. Abinash, Partheban KV

+# Tomato Ripeness Detection Using Transfer Learning

+This project implements a tomato ripeness classification model using transfer learning.
+The objective is to classify tomatoes into different stages of ripeness based on images, supporting potential applications in agriculture, food quality control, and supply chain automation.

+## Overview

+The approach uses a pre-trained VGG16 model as a feature extractor.
+Features from the penultimate layer are passed into a Support Vector Machine (SVM) classifier, leveraging NVIDIA's cuML library for GPU-accelerated training.
+The model is trained and evaluated on a labeled dataset of tomato images, each annotated with its ripeness level.

+## Features

+- Transfer learning with VGG16 for robust feature extraction
+- SVM classifier trained on top of deep features
+- Dataset preprocessing with image augmentation
+- Clean separation of training, validation, and test sets
+- Support for GPU acceleration using cuML
+- End-to-end training and evaluation pipeline

+## Technologies

+- Python
+- TensorFlow / Keras
+- cuML (RAPIDS.ai)
+- scikit-learn
+- NumPy, OpenCV
+- Google Colab (for experimentation)

 ### Dataset:
 - Taken from kaggle (https://www.kaggle.com/datasets/enalis/tomatoes-dataset)
 - Contains 7226 images of tomatoes in four different states: Unripe, Ripe, Old, and Damaged.